 The Afen will never use horses despite being constantly on the move and traveling long distances in a world where most outsiders feel no desire to help them.
 In fact, they will likely have a clear or implied disdain for horses and the people who ride them, suggesting that riding a horse somehow makes a person “soft,” or “pampered.”

-Under no circumstances will the Afen ultimately turn out to be miserable, incompetent blowhards, nor will their paranoid avoidance of armor lead to them being diced to ribbons by civilized people, who will suddenly get far worse at fighting in their presence than they have clearly been elsewhere in the narrative.
+Under no circumstances will the Afen ultimately turn out to be miserable blowhards, nor will their paranoid avoidance of armor lead to them being diced to ribbons by people from armor-positive cultures, who will suddenly get far worse at fighting in their presence than they have clearly been elsewhere in the narrative.
 Even if the Afen diet is clearly insufficient to sustain their level of activity, the Afen will either be larger or faster, and hardier, than outsiders.

 You remember that whole thing about the Mongols and Huns living in grasslands?
 Despite the lack of direct human nutrition, they lived in environments that let them develop huge numbers of herd animals to convert that grass into human-grade nutrition.
 As far as protein, nutritious fat and calcium–three things vital to a physique-building diet since, you know, they’re primary components of muscles and bones–they had plenty.
 And that’s the vital difference here: the Mongols and Huns lived hard lives, but they lived hard lives in an environment that provided them the nutrition they needed to toughen up and develop their endurance.

 More than this, the Mongols and Huns were not invincible.
 They often seemed that way, but they weren’t.
 They suffered setbacks, and big ones, setbacks severe enough the Mongols might’ve been stopped at a hundred turns but for Chingghis.
 Chingghis, who always respected the strength of his enemies even while ruthlessly destroying those who wouldn’t bow.
 Chingghis, who commended a doggish enemy lord to his sons as a model of bravery when the man rode his horse off a cliff rather than surrender.
 Chingghis, who melded all his conquered enemies into the Mongol Empire.